karaposu/VibeCodingGuidelines/README.md

 Before starting any project, establish these ground rules with AI:

-- Tell AI to avoid mocks/stubs unless absolutely necessary for external dependencies
+- Avoid mocks/stubs unless absolutely necessary for external dependencies
-- Request `# filepath: path/to/file.py` comments at the top of every file for easy navigation
+- For each file you generate put the relative path as comment at the top
 - During active development, skip legacy compatibility concerns - you can add them later if needed
-- If git is initialized, use it to commit changes with proper commit messages
+- If git is initialized, use it to commit changes with proper commit messages in suitable times

 ```
 For this project, please follow these development guidelines:
 1. Avoid using mocks or stubs unless absolutely necessary for external dependencies
-2. Include # filepath: path/to/file.py at the top of every file you create
+2. Include # filepath: path/to/file at the top of every code file you create
 3. Focus on modern implementation patterns without legacy compatibility concerns
 4. When making changes, provide git commit messages in conventional format (e.g., "feat:", "fix:", "docs:")

 ```

 ### 1. Data Dump